NexusMutual/smart-contracts/docs/contracts/Cover.md

 | `poolId`              | ID of the staking pool to allocate cover to.                          |
 | `coverAmountInAsset`  | Amount of coverage to allocate to the pool in the cover asset.        |

-**Returns:** The coverId of the purchased or modified cover.
+**Returns:** The coverId of the purchased cover.

 **Description:** Purchases new cover or edits an existing cover.
 Validates input parameters (e.g., cover period, commission ratio), allocates cover amounts across specified staking pools, calculates premiums and commissions, and mints a new Cover NFT if it's a new cover.

 ### `expireCover`

-Expires a cover that has reached its expiration time.
+Explicitly expires a cover that has reached its expiration time removing its allocations.

 ```solidity
 function expireCover(uint coverId) external;